gdantas04/gdantas04/README.md

-👨‍🎓 About Me
+# About Me

-  - Electrical Engineering student.
+I'm an Electrical Engineering student with strong interests in:
-  - Passionate about Engineering, CyberSecurity, and microcontrollers.

-💻 Languages

-  - Python
+- Python and C++
-  - C/C++
+- Machine Learning
-  - VHDL
+- Cybersecurity
+- Linux and Operating Systems
-  - Assembly
+- Microcontrollers

-📬 Contact

-- Email: gdantas@tuta.io
+- Electronics